 3. Pesticides Are Polluting the Water Supply

 In the Midwest, where farming can be big business, fertilizer runoff is polluting the water supply.
 Iowa’s largest water utility is even “threatening to sue three rural counties” under the Federal Clean Water Act because of drinking water contamination.
 The main concern here is nitrates in the water, which could poison — even kill — infants.
-Pesticides are such a widespread problem that they’re even making their way into our oceans.
+Pesticides are such a widespread concern that they’re even making their way into our oceans.
 Whale meat from Norway was imported to Japan; tests confirmed that it had twice the legal limit of the toxins.

 4. Pesticides Are Ruining Good Wine

-In some places, toxic pesticides have even made drinking to escape your problems impractical.
+In some places, toxic pesticides have even made drinking to escape your concerns impractical.
 Take some wines in France, for instance.
 A report found that of some “300 French wines from the 2007 and 2008 vintages of the Rhône and the wider Aquitaine region,” 90% were contaminated with pesticides.

 5. Pesticides Lead to Antibiotic Resistance

-Superbugs and antibiotic resistance is a scary problem and a a recent study found that glyphosate — the main ingredient in the weed killer Roundup — and two other common herbicides (2,4-D and dicamba) could be connected.
+Superbugs and antibiotic resistance is a scary concern and a a recent study found that glyphosate — the main ingredient in the weed killer Roundup — and two other common herbicides (2,4-D and dicamba) could be connected.
 Exposure caused bacteria to react differently to common antibiotics.
 And with glyphosate also recently ruled as carcinogenic to humans by the World Health Organization (WHO), this latest study is just one more reason to stay away from herbicides.